How To Paint A Folding Wood Table To Look Naturally Worn

 I tightened the screws on the legs using an Allen Wrench.

 I had a sample jar of Behr coral paint I picked up at Home Depot at some point.
-I always check the oops paint shelf when I’m in a paint store and the samples are usually 50 cents.
+I always check the oops paint shelf at paint stores, and the samples are usually 50 cents.
 Can’t beat the price.

 I brushed on the coral paint using my favorite FolkArt paint brush.
-The coral color was a little dark and muddy looking for me and I went on the hunt for other paint.
+The coral color was a little dark and muddy-looking for me, and it just wasn’t Springy enough.
+I went on the hunt for other paint.
+Remember the paint color should accent the piece.

-I found this cool whip bowl of coralish-pinkish paint I mixed up for an earlier project (can’t remember which one).
-I watered the paint down and brushed it on the table.
+I found this cool-wip bowl of coral-pinkish paint I mixed up for an earlier project (can’t remember which one).
+I watered down the paint and brushed it onto the table.
 Then I rubbed it in with a rag.
 Sorry, but I have no photos of this process.
 I forgot.

-When I get into a project……usually when I’m winging it…..not knowing where I’m going….I forget the photos.
-It takes twice as long to do my projects when taking photos of the process.
+When I get into a project……usually when I’m winging it…..not knowing where I’m going….I forgot the photos.
+It takes twice as long to complete my projects when I take photos of the process.

-This is how the table looked after two paint colors.
+This is how the table looked after one coat of not-so-pretty paint and one coat of the coral color.
 No contrast of any kind.
 Moving on……

 This project seriously took about two hours.
 My other two furniture projects are still in the works.
 I hope to finish them up this week.
 They will be totally different from this folding table and from each other.
-One is a vintage china hutch and the other is a drop leaf table with drawers……..colors, one red and one black.
+One is a vintage china hutch, and the other is a drop-leaf table with drawers… paint colors: one red and one black.

 I styled the table for the photos shoot using the black chair I spray painted a couple of weeks ago, a vintage pillowcase, vintage Licorice box, and artificial flowers from IKEA.